marcus67/gitsynchista/doc/tutorial.md

   * You need to have the Python WebDav client installed.
 See my clone at https://github.com/marcus67/easywebdav.
 Place the script `easywebdav/client.py` into the `site-packages` directory.
   * Install gitsynchista itself by downloading the [self-extracting archive](https://github.com/marcus67/gitsynchista/blob/master/build/gitsynchista_zip.py), placing it into the root directory of your Pythonista app and executing the script.
 Afterwards you will have a `gitsynchista` subdirectory.
 The downloaded can then be deleted.

-## Preparing the first repository
+## Preparing the First Repository on the WebDav Server

 The main task of gitsynchista is to synchronize the files of a repository located on your iDevice with the corresponding repository on the WebDAV server (which may also be on the iDevice as mentioned above).
 If you already have such a repository you are all set to start.
 Otherwise create such a repository on your WebDav server.
 Of course, how this is done is outside the scope of this tutorial.

 From now on we assume that the repository has the path `/myproject` on the WebDav server.

+## Preparing the Same Repository with gitsynchista

+The next step will be create a base directory in the Pythonista directory structure.
+Although it is not really required it is usually a good practive to use the same directory name in Pythonista.
+So from now on we assume that the base directory is called `myproject`.